henrypoydar/chef-ey-ree/README.md

 ## GC Tuning

-Edit (as sudoer) `/etc/env.d/11ruby`
+Edit `/path/to/your/gc_params.yml`
-Then apply the new environment variables:

-    sudo /usr/sbin/env-update
+Then bounce your thins.

 ## TODO